wangchning/vocabulary/Vocabulary.md

 ### compelling
 - She found his story so compelling that she had forgotten to drink wine.
 - The evidence was so comopelling that he felt constrained to accept it.

+### cusp
+- If you're on the cusp of manhood, you're not quite grouwn up, but you're definitely not a little boy anymore either.
+- You'll see lots of cusps in Gothic churches -- a point where two arches meet, or where decorative curves meet to form a point.
+- The little points that stick out on the surface of your teeth that are flat on top -- the ones you use for grinding -- are also called cusps.

 ## D
 ### demand